Threat Modeling Against Supply Chains

 • Residual risk analysis

 PASTA threat modeling gives the security framework the advantage of not only full supply chain scope, but also providing a threat actors’ perspective and view of a company and its vulnerabilities.
-PASTA considers what objectives guide cybercriminals to select a target supply chain (stealing data, persistence, IP theft, sabotage, extortion, etc.), how they define intended attack surfaces, and exploit weak system components and architecture flaws.
+PASTA considers what objectives guide cybercriminals to select a target supply chain (stealing data, persistence, IP theft, sabotage, extortion, etc.), and how they define intended attack surfaces and exploit weak system components and architecture flaws.

 VerSprite's Risk-Based PASTA Threat Modeling Process

 USPS handles more mail than any other postal system in the world and its retail network is larger than McDonald’s, Starbucks, and Walmart combined.
-With such a vast network, serving over 163 million people and employing over half a million, and having an immense social significance, USPS is a prime target for cybercriminals.
+With such a vast network, serving over 163 million people employing over half a million, and having an immense social significance, USPS is a prime target for cybercriminals.

 • Siphon out PII from analytics platforms in order to harvest and share on black market forums.

-From these motives we catalog the correlating attack surfaces of the US postal service: employees and contractors, endpoints, informeddelivery.usps.com, Mail Sorters domain, controllers, AFCS systems, email, and network.
+From these motives, we catalog the correlating attack surfaces of the US postal service: employees and contractors, endpoints, informeddelivery.usps.com, Mail Sorters domain, controllers, AFCS systems, email, and network.

 Now that we determined the scope of the company, its viable threats and threat motives, and established the attack surfaces likely to be targeted, we can list the associated attack patterns: